Avril Lavigne – Avril Lavigne

 The album loses strength towards the end, with weaker hooks and a frustratingly avoidable sense of Chad Kroeger’s fingerprints upon Let Me Go, a duet between Lavigne and her Nickelback husband.
 It does pick up pace though with a couple of sweetly melodic ballads and an ecstatically bouncy track appropriately titled Slippin’ on Sunshine.
 Avril Lavigne is, for the most part, a great new release from the self-proclaimed “mother-freaking princess”, and definitely worth a listen.

-Avril Lavigne was released on 1st November 2013, for further information or to order the album visit here.
+Avril Lavigne is released on 1st November 2013.
+For further information or to order the album visit Avril Lavigne’s website here.

 Watch the video for Rock ‘n’ Roll here: